Saint84/GITHUB_CLASS/README.md

     - > git push

 ### 3. Creating a .gitignore File
 A **gitignore** file specifies intentionally untracked files that Git should ignore.
-Files already tracked by Git are not affected
+Files already tracked by Git are not affected.
+We are going to ignore an IGNORE.txt file.

 ### 4. Creating a new Branch.
 Now we are going to create a new branch and create a simple python file on the APP directory.
 To creating a new branch just typing